Managing missing data with pandas

 notna

-This notebook introduces some ways to manage missing data using Pandas DataFrames.
+This notebook presents some ways to manage missing data with pandas DataFrames.
 For more information, see the Pandas documentation: Working with missing data and Missing data cookbook.

 [1]: